ishuverma/fantaco-redhat-one-2026/shields-llama-stack/README.md

   |-----------------------------|------------|-------------------|
   | Input/Output Safety Shields | Supported  | Not yet supported |

-  Agents let you specify input/output shields whereas Responses do not (though support is planned).
+  Agents let you specify input/output shields while Responses API does not (though support is planned).

   When to use each: